-Four Academy Award winners coming together to make a once-in-a-generation film with a just-in-time message.see the film
+Four Academy Award winners coming together to make a once-in-a-generation film with a just-in-time message.watch the film

 In what is likely their last time together, we trace the epic life stories of these Nobel Peace Prize winners as they faced oppression, exile, death threats, cancer, and more — unbowed and still laughing.

 They are opposites in many ways, yet their friendship shows us that our shared humanity is bigger than our differences.